richardvenneman/appsignal-docs/source/ruby/instrumentation/exception-handling.html.md

 Optionally you can can pass in custom namespace name as the third argument.
 This error will then be reported under the specified namespace rather than the default namespace.

-See our [Namespace](/application/namespaces.html) for more information about use of custom namespaces.
+See our [Namespaces](/application/namespaces.html) page for more information about use of custom namespaces.

 ```ruby
 begin